Bruno Kreisky: Life and political career

 He returned to Austria in May 1946, but he was soon back in Stockholm, assigned to the Austrian legation.
-In 1951, he returned to Vienna, where Federal President Theodor Körner appointed him Assistant Chief of Staff and political adviser.
+In 1950, he returned to Vienna, where Federal President Theodor Körner appointed him Assistant Chief of Staff and political adviser.
 In 1953, he was appointed Undersecretary in the Foreign Affairs Department of the Austrian Chancellery, and in this position he took part in negotiating the 1955 Austrian State Treaty, which ended the four-power occupation of Austria and restored Austria's independence and neutrality.

 Kreisky was elected to the Austrian parliament, the Nationalrat, as a Socialist during the 1956 election.
 He was elected to the Party Executive along with Bruno Pittermann, Felix Slavik, and Franz Olah, and thus became a member of the central leadership body of the party.
 After the 1959 election, he became foreign minister in the coalition cabinet of Chancellor Julius Raab (ÖVP), a post he continued to hold under Raab's successors Alfons Gorbach (1961–1964) and Josef Klaus (1964–1966).
 He played a leading role in setting up the European Free Trade Association, helped solve the South Tyrol question with Italy, and proposed a "Marshall Plan" for the countries of the Third World.

 In 1966, the ÖVP under Klaus won an absolute majority in the Nationalrat.
-Klaus had enough parliamentary support to govern alone; indeed, during the campaign, he had called for an end to the grand coalition that had governed Austria since 1945.
-Memories of the hyperpartisanship that characterised the First Republic were still strong, so he approached Kreisky with new coalition terms.
+Memories of the hyper-partisanship that characterised the First Republic were still strong, so he approached Kreisky with new coalition terms.
 While Kreisky and the other Socialist leadership supported retaining the coalition, the rank and file balked at the proposed terms, and talks broke down.
 Kreisky resigned from the cabinet, and the ÖVP formed the first one-party government of the Second Republic.
 The Socialists retained some power and were informally consulted on all major decisions.